Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Real-World Experiments

 \subsection{\ref{mf:default-hardware-insufficient}: Using recommended hardware results in significant performance variability}

 Recommended hardware configurations in cloud environments result in unacceptable levels of performance variability, which degrades player experience.
 By using more powerful cloud hardware, performance variability can be limited to acceptable levels.
-Figure~\ref{fig:node_sizes} shows this result, showing both the mean tick duration and VI for varying node types in AWS.
+Figure~\ref{fig:node_sizes} shows this result, showing both the mean tick duration and \newmetric for varying VM sizes in AWS.
+We use the notation \emph{2XL}, \emph{XL}, \emph{L} to denote AWS VM sizes~\emph{t3.large}, \emph{t3.xlarge}, and \emph{t3.2xlarge} respectively.

 Companies that specialize in cloud hosting of \mves commonly list recommended hardware configurations, with the most frequent recommendation being 2\,vCPUs and 4\,GB memory.
 An overview of these recommendations is available in Table~\ref{tab:hardware_recs}.
 These recommended values are significantly lower than those listed on the community-driven Minecraft wiki, which recommends a dedicated full CPU (e.g., Intel i5 or i7, or AMD Ryzen 5 or 7) and 6\,GB memory~\cite{serverrequirements}.
 This indicates that players experienced performance problems with the recommended hardware configuration.